my0916/STRT2/README.md

 - [Subread](http://subread.sourceforge.net/)

 ## Requirements
 - Illumina BaseCalls files (.bcl).
 The number of lanes are determined based on the number of directories in the basecalls directory.
-Here are 4 lanes:
+Here is an example of 4 lanes:
 ```
   ├── L001
   ├── L002